nimbix/jardoc/docs/apps_tutorial.md

 ![PushToCompute_step_2](img/apps_tutorial/PTC_step_2.png)

 Fill only `App ID` and `Docker repository`.
-Everything else will be automatically grabed from the AppDef.json file created with the application.
+Everything else will be automatically grabbed from the AppDef.json file created with the application.
 Then click **OK**.

 ![PushToCompute_step_3](img/apps_tutorial/PTC_step_3.png)

 Now that application is registered into Jarvice, we need to request an image pull, so that Jarvice will retrieve AppDef.json embed into image and update all application data.
-To do so, click on the small burger on the top left of the application, then **Pull**, confirm pull by clicking **OK**, and close Pull Responce windows.
+To do so, click on the small burger on the top left of the application, then **Pull**, confirm pull by clicking **OK**, and close Pull response windows.
 Then wait few seconds for image to be pulled.

 ![PushToCompute_step_4](img/apps_tutorial/PTC_step_4.png)

-Once image has been pulled, you can see that application logo has been updated by our base64 encoded png, etc.
+Once image has been pulled, you can see that application logo has been updated by our base64 encoded png.

 ![PushToCompute_step_5](img/apps_tutorial/PTC_step_5.png)